Vedant63/Task-Tracker/README.md

-﻿# Task-Tracker
+# Task-Tracker

+## 📋 Table of Contents
+- 🤖 Introduction
+- ⚙️ Tech Stack
+- 🔋 Features

+## 🤖 Introduction
-A simple todo list application that allows you to keep track of your tasks and manage your daily activities efficiently.<br>
+A simple todo list application that helps you keep track of your tasks and manage daily activities efficiently.

-– Tools & technologies used: MongoDB, ExpressJS, ReactJS, NodeJS<br>
+## ⚙️ Tech Stack
+- MongoDB
+- ExpressJS
+- ReactJS
+- NodeJS

+## 🔋 Features
+👉 **API for CRUD Operations**:
-– Built an API using ExpressJS for all CRUD operations.<br>
+Built an API using ExpressJS to handle Create, Read, Update, and Delete operations for task management.

-– Learnt to consume API endpoints.<br>
-– Learnt advanced ReactJS concepts such as reducer and context.<br>
+👉 **Advanced ReactJS Concepts**:
+Implemented React features such as reducers and context to enable state management and a dynamic user experience.

+👉 **Database Models and Schemas**:
-– Created models and schemas using MongoDB.
+Designed robust models and schemas using MongoDB for efficient data storage and retrieval.

+👉 **API Consumption**:
+Gained hands-on experience in consuming API endpoints within the React application to connect the backend and frontend seamlessly.

+...and many more, including:
+- A clean and responsive user interface.
+- Effortless task tracking and management.
+- Scalable architecture for future enhancements.